 There are many times when we talk about wisdom and knowledge.
 And sure, we know the difference between the two: knowledge the ability to recall facts and figures; wisdom the practical application of knowledge.
 But there are almost always areas where identifying and demonstrating wisdom is incredibly difficult.
 Situational wisdom as it applies to every day living seems quite easy to understand.
 Basic example - I know how to change a tire.
 Raise the car by placing a jack under the mount near the flat tire, remove the hub cap, unscrew the lug nuts, pull the tire off the vehicle and replace it with a new one.
 (Boy, that sure sounds simple but trust me…every single one of those steps has about a million ways in which it could go wrong, terribly terribly wrong).

 Those steps I just shared are knowledge.
 I have the knowledge about how to complete the task.
 Now when I actually have to change a tire and I realize that unscrewing the lug nuts take a significant amount of torque and the longer the tool I use the easier the job becomes (I’m ignoring the mechanics and their air drills for the moment); I’ve not only taken that knowledge but applied it to a specific instance.
 I’ve inferred more into the process and I have a deep understanding now not just of the steps but also how to perform them.
 This is knowledge applied, this is wisdom.
 I trust we can all see and agree with that.
-I’d call that situational wisdom, it’s knowledge applied to a specific situation.
+I’d call that situational wisdom, or knowledge applied to a specific situation.

 The other type of wisdom I think about (and the one where I believe we struggle more to see practical application) I’m going to call abstract wisdom.
 This is knowledge applied to an abstract concept.
 In these situations there’s not evidential or tangible product by which we can judge whether or not wisdom exists (knowledge has been applied).
 These situations are the ones I am referring to when I talk about demonstrating wisdom.